-All advice stated in this blog post is uncompromised advice and it is not intended to substitute or override any of our installation instructions.
-Tips and tricks stated here might not be useful for everybody and every scenario.
-If you have no experience do not risk it and get a pro to help!
+All advice stated in this blog not intended to substitute or override any of our installation instructions.
+Tips and tricks stated here might not be useful for everybody.

-This article is based on recollections of customer service logs over the years, it is not our intention to offend.
-Anecdotes are exclusively as learning examples of real life experiences.
+This article is based on recollections of customer service logs over the years.
+Anecdotes are learning examples of real life experiences.

 Your experience with wallpapers will affect the outcome of your installation.
 If you haven't done wallpaper before but you are ultra detail oriented you will have a hard time installing wallpaper.
 If you have no experience (even if you are handy) expect some minor misalignments and try to look at the overall project rather than tiny details.

 Our Wallpaper Installation Video was performed by David, a very pro guy with a sharp eye for alignment, and a hundred tricks to make a wallpaper look seamless.
 In our video we need to show you how to make things as they should be done, he makes it look super easy because for him it already is.
-David’s main advice when installing wallpaper is to have panels a little taller than your actual wall height and leave a little remnant at the top and bottom of the wall, he says:
+David’s main advice when installing wallpaper:

 “Most walls have deformations and if the panels are the exact height of the wall you might start seeing a gap appearing at the top or the bottom of the installation.
 Just try not to be too tight, 2-3 extra inches can help a lot.”

-A soft adhesive removable peel and stick wallpaper will fall off a textured wall shortly after installation.
+Removable peel and stick wallpaper will fail when installed on a textured wall.
 Common types of wall textures are: Orange Peel, Popcorn, Knockdown, Slap Brush, Sanded Walls.

-If your wall is not smooth to touch, flat and free of any deformation, then it is textured.
+If your wall is not smooth and free of any deformation, then it is textured.
 You need to trust us when we say don't do it.